zopefoundation/lovely.rating/src/lovely/rating/README.txt

   >>> zope.component.provideUtility(
   ...     usability, IRatingDefinition, name='usability')

-We are finally ready to rate KDE for usability:
+We are finally ready to rate KDE for usability, note that the rate method returns True if a change occured:

-  >>> manager.rate('usability', u'Good', u'srichter')
+  >>> manager.rate('usability', u'Okay', u'srichter')
+  True
   >>> manager.rate('usability', u'Okay', u'kartnaller')
+  True

 The ``rate()`` method's arguments are the id of the rating definition, the value and the user id of the user making the rating.
 Note that you cannot add